 Following his departure, Adam distanced himself from the show, and did not speak about his decision to leave again for several months.
 Finally, in Oct.
 2019, he opened up to Howard Stern about the move.
 “I was ready to not be doing it anymore, I think for a little bit,” Adam admitted.
 “I think that when it all kind of naturally happened, I was like….okay, it feels right.
 For better or worse, the moment in which we decided to walk away felt really good.
 It was the right time for me to go.”

-At the end of the day, Adam said his family was his priority (the singer is married to Behati Prinsloo and they have two daughters).
+At the end of the day, Adam said his family was his priority (the singer is married to Behati Prinsloo and they now have three children).
 “It was a life-altering experience to be on that show, honestly,” he added.
 “But it got to the point where I got married, I had two kids, and I wanted to spend time with them.
 They were really little.”

 He expressed similar sentiments during his appearance on The Ellen DeGeneres Show that same month.
 “I do miss it, but I also don’t miss how much I had to work,” Adam shared.
 “I was just constantly working for many years.
 Very lucky, very fortunate, very blessed and all that, but just to be able to stop in this moment to spend time with my new young family and just have the greatest time ever [was important].”

 Will Adam Ever Return To ‘The Voice’

 Even though Adam is coming back to The Voice to perform, don’t expect him to ever take his spot back in that big red chair.
 In Dec.
 2020, he did an Instagram Q&A with his fans, where he flat-out addressed the question.
 One fan asked, “Come back to The Voice?” to which Adam bluntly responded, “No thank you?”
 Ouch!